krzentner/language-world/data/text-davinci-003/chain_md/peg-insert-side-0.md

     Steps:  1.
-Put gripper above the peg  2.
-Grab the peg with the gripper  3.
-Line the peg up with the hole  4.
-Slide the peg sideways into the hole
+Put gripper above peg  2.
+Drop gripper around peg  3.
+Align gripper horizontally with hole  4.
+Push peg into hole
-    First, put the gripper above the peg.
+    We need to pick up the peg before we can insert it.
-    - When the robot's gripper is not vertically aligned with the peg, the robot should put gripper above peg.
+    - When the robot's gripper is not above peg, the robot should put gripper above peg.
-    If the peg becomes left of the gripper, go back to putting the gripper above the peg.
-Because the peg is a long object, check if the gripper is lined up with it from the front instead of around it.
-    - When peg is not left of the robot's gripper and peg is not forward aligned with the robot's gripper, the robot should grab peg.
-    As long the gripper is still mostly around the peg and the peg isn't lined up with the hole, line up the peg with the hole.
+    If the gripper is above the peg, but not completely lined up with the edge, line it up by moving it around the peg.
-    - When the robot's gripper is forward aligned with the peg and the peg is not horizontally aligned with hole, the robot should align peg to hole.
+    - When the robot's gripper is above peg and the robot's gripper is not around peg, the robot should drop gripper around peg.
-    If the peg is lined up with the hole to the side, insert it.
+    Now we should be lined up horizontally with the hole.
+We can now push the peg in.
-    - When peg is horizontally aligned with hole, the robot should insert peg into hole.
+    - When the robot's gripper is around peg and the robot's gripper is horizontally aligned with hole, the robot should push peg into hole.